 Needed for collaboration – file sharing, commenting, access control, cloud based platform, version management

 A project management solution should be able to track and report the actual work done by the team.
-This is done by frequently gathering progress updates from the team.
+This involves regularly collecting progress updates from the team

-For example – a team member can submit a daily / weekly progress update forms to report how much work is done against what was planned.
+For example – A team member can submit a daily/weekly progress update form to report the work completed compared to the planned tasks.

 But most people find it burdensome to frequently fill out progress update forms in addition to doing their actual work.
-If the user interface (UI) is complex or too heavy, it adds to this burden.
+If the user interface (UI) becomes complex or too heavy, it adds to this burden.

 That’s the main reason why people prefer to work with simple spreadsheets rather than complex tools like ERP.